 Fall semester - 3 lecs and 2 labs per week.
-First offered 1999/2000.
+First offered 1999-2000.

-AS485: Sustainable Animal Systems Design (A) Instructors: Profs.
-Fredeen and Crober Prerequisites: AS200, AS201, AS305, AS310, AS330
+AS485:SustainableAnimal SystemsDesign (A) Instructor: Prof. Fredeen

+Prerequisites:AS200,AS201, AS305, AS310, AS330

 In this course, students will study animal production from a systems perspective, examining the current and future niches of animals in the agrifood industry.
-Emphasis will be placed on the design of a sustainable production system, including economic, environmental social and aspects sustainability.
-Nutrient and energy flows in the designed systems will be modelled, and partial economic analyses will be conducted.
-The resiliency of the system will be determined by examining the effects of internal (e.g. change in family structure or system productivity) and external change (e.g. policy or climatic change), and the strengths and weaknesses of the systems, will be examined.
+Emphasis will be placed on the design of a sustainable production system, including economic, aspects environmental and social sustainability.
+Nutrient and energy flows in the designed systems will be modelled, and partial economic analyses will be conducted. resiliency of the system will be determined by examining the effects of internal (e.g. change in family structure or system productivity) and external change (e.g. policy or climatic change), and the strengths and weaknesses of the systems, will be examined.
 Students will design a sustainable system of their choice, with the objective of producing a marketable animal product.
 Model output will be verified using data collected on farms.